George Foreman vs. Ron Lyle: Background

-Fight Details
+The fight

-The two fighters engaged in an exciting back-and-forth slugfest with both fighters landing heavy blows on one another and each scoring a knockdown in the bout.
-Lyle took an early lead when he landed a huge right hand flush late in the first round that stunned Foreman, who in turned clinched Lyle in order to survive the round.
-Foreman rebounded in the second, hurting Lyle towards the end of the round with a left and then pinning him up against the ropes and then the corner while he landed several blows to the dazed Lyle.
+The fight was an exciting back-and-forth contest, with both fighters landing heavy blows on one another and each scoring a knockdown.

+Lyle took an early lead when he landed a huge right hand flush late in the first round that stunned Foreman, who then repeatedly clinched Lyle in order to survive the round.
+Foreman rebounded in the second, hurting Lyle towards the end of the round with a left, and then pinning him up against the ropes and then the corner while landing several blows.
 However, the round was ended after two minutes when timekeeper John Worth erroneously rang the bell.
-Worth admitted that he had stopped the round a minute early because he been following the malfunctioning timer used by ABC, who was broadcasting the event, rather than the official time.
+Worth later admitted that he had stopped the round a minute early because he been following the malfunctioning timer used by ABC, which was broadcasting the event, rather than the official time.
 Foreman had another strong round in the third, once again backing Lyle into a corner for a majority of the round and peppering him with his left jab and combinations to the head and body.
-Then in the fourth, Lyle came out aggressively and scored the fights first knockdown after catching Foreman with a right-left combination, though Foreman got back up quickly and continued the fight.
-Having recovered from the knockdown, Foreman traded blows with Lyle in the center of the ring, eventually sending Lyle down on his back with a right hand.
-Lyle was able to get back up at the count of four and continued the round, which had around a minute left.
-Foreman had a clearly tired Lyle back against the ropes as he landed several blows to Lyle's head until a recovered Lyle fought back into the center of the ring and sent Foreman down a second time with a left hook with just 2 seconds remaining in the round.
-With the round over, but still needing to answer the referee's 10-count, Foreman got back up at the count of six.
-Picking up where they left off in the fifth round, Lyle staggered Foreman with a left that hand early in the round that had Foreman on wobbly legs, though he was able to stay upright.
-The two fighters than traded heavy blows before Foreman was once again able to back Lyle into a corner, landing an unanswered barrage of punches that sent Lyle down face first on the canvas, Lyle was only able to get to his knees as he was counted out, giving Foreman the knockout victory at 2:28 of the round.
+In the fourth, Lyle came out aggressively and scored the fight's first knockdown after catching Foreman with a right-left combination.
+Quickly recovering from the knockdown, Foreman traded blows with Lyle in the center of the ring, eventually knocking down Lyle with a right hand.
+Lyle was able to get back up at the count of four and continued the round.
+Foreman pinned a clearly tired Lyle against the ropes and landed several blows to his head, but Lyle fought back into the center of the ring.
+With two seconds remaining in the fourth round, Lyle sent Foreman down a second time with a left hook.
+With the round over, but still needing to answer the referee's ten-count, Foreman got back up at the count of six.
+Early in the fifth round, Lyle staggered Foreman with a left hand, though Foreman was able to stay upright.
+The two fighters then traded heavy blows before Foreman once again backed Lyle into a corner, landing an unanswered barrage of punches that sent Lyle face-first onto the canvas.
+Lyle was only able to get to his knees before he was counted out, giving Foreman a knockout victory at 2:28 of the round.

 Aftermath

 The fight was named The Ring magazine's fight of the year for 1976.
-Rounds four and five of the bout shared the The Ring magazine's award for round of the year.
-To date it is the only fight to have two rounds share the award.
+Rounds four and five of the bout shared The Ring magazine's award for round of the year.
+To date, it is the only fight to have two rounds share the award.